aws-samples/eks-workshop-v2/website/docs/security/guardduty/runtime-monitoring/reverse-shell.md

 $ curl -fsSL https://raw.githubusercontent.com/aws-samples/eks-workshop-v2/main/lab/scripts/rshell-setup.sh | bash
 ```

-Open another tab in your browser and go to the [Amazon Cloud9 Console](https://console.aws.amazon.com/cloud9control/home).
+The command output, will show another Cloud9 IDE address, copy and paste it in another browser tab, or if you prefere, open another tab in your browser and go to the [Amazon Cloud9 Console](https://console.aws.amazon.com/cloud9control/home).
 You should se another IDE environment with the nama `rshell`, click on the **Open** link next to the IDE environment name.

 On the Terminal of the new environment, you'll need to get the IP Address of the Cloud9 instance, install and run the `ncat` tool to simulate an attack tentative.